One Tool Example

-Use the Distance tool to calculate the ellipsoidal direct point-to-point, point-to-edge, or the drive distance between two sets of spatial objects.
+Use Distance to calculate the ellipsoidal direct point-to-point, point-to-edge, or the drive distance between two sets of spatial objects.

 There are three types of distance calculation relationships available.